Tandysony/ES6-with-Real-World-Applications/Functions/08-arrow_functions.md

 ## Arrow functions

-ES6 introduces a new kind of function called the ·arrow function·.
+ES6 introduces a new kind of function called the **arrow function**.
 Arrow functions are very similar to regular functions in behavior, but are quite different syntactically.
 The following code takes a list of names and converts each one to uppercase using a regular function:

 ```js
 const upperizedNames = ["Farrin", "Kagure", "Asser"].map(function(name) {